782618297/io_scene_scs/Import.md

 **Import Animations (PIA)** - you can turn _Animation files_ loading ***ON*** and ***OFF***.

 **Search Subdirectories** - if this property is ticked, all available subdirectories will be searched for animation files.
-> NOTE: Please note, that only animation files which belongs to an actual skeleton can be loaded.
+> NOTE: Only animation files which belongs to an actual skeleton can be loaded.
+If they are not placed beside PIX files or any subdirectory, then you can still import animations later from [SCS Animations Panel](Animation-System#scs-animations-panel)